S3-working-group/s3-practical-guide/docs/all.md

 ### License

-"A Practical Guide for Evolving Agile and Resilient Organizations with Sociocracy 3.0" by Bernhard Bockelbrink, James Priest and Liliana David is licensed under a **Creative Commons Attribution-ShareAlike 4.0 International License**, which is a **Free Culture License**.
+"_A Practical Guide for Evolving Agile and Resilient Organizations with Sociocracy 3.0_" by Bernhard Bockelbrink, James Priest and Liliana David is licensed under a **Creative Commons Attribution-ShareAlike 4.0 International License**, which is a **Free Culture License**.

 Basically this license grants you: